unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `longPressDefault` (optional)

 > Indicates which of the `longPress` target characters is the default long-press target, which could be different than the first element.
 Ignored if not in the `longPress` list.
 Characters in this attribute can be escaped using the `\u{...}` notation.
-> For example, if the `longPressDefault` is a key whose [display](#Element_displays) appears as `{` an implementation might render the key as follows:
+> For example, if the `longPressDefault` is a key whose [display](#Element_displays) value is `{`, an implementation might render the key as follows:
 >
 > ![keycap hint](images/keycapHint.png)

 _Attribute:_ `multiTap` (optional) (discouraged, see [Accessibility])

 > A space-delimited list of strings, where each successive element of the list is produced by the corresponding number of quick taps.
-For example, three taps on the key C01 will produce a “c” in the following example (first tap produces “a”, two taps produce “bb” etc.).
+In the following example, three taps on the key will produce a “c” (first tap produces “a”, two taps produce “bb” etc.).
 >
 > _Example:_
 >